Jason and the Argonauts (1963 film): Plot

-She directs Jason to seek out Phineus, who has been blinded and is tormented by harpies for misusing Zeus's gift of prophesy.
-After the Argonauts capture and cage the harpies, Phineus tells them how to reach Colchis, by sailing between the Clashing Rocks.
+She directs Jason to seek Phineus, who has been blinded and is tormented by Harpies for misusing Zeus's gift of prophecy.
+After the Argonauts capture and cage the Harpies, Phineus tells them how to reach Colchis, by sailing between the Clashing Rocks.
 He also gives Jason an amulet of the sea god Triton.
-The Argonauts see another ship trying to pass through the other way, only to be crushed and sunk when the Clashing Rocks smash together.
-When the Argo tries to row through, the ship appears doomed as well.
-In despair, Jason throws Phineus's amulet into the water, whereupon Triton rises up and holds the rocks apart long enough for the Argo to pass.
-Upon clearing the rocks, the Argonauts rescue several survivors from the other ship, including Medea, high priestess of Colchis.
+The Argonauts see another ship trying to pass through the other way; it is crushed when the Clashing Rocks smash together.
+When the Argonauts try to row through, they appear to be doomed too.
+In despair, Jason throws Phineus's amulet into the water, whereupon Triton rises from the water and holds the rocks apart for the Argo to pass.
+The Argonauts rescue several survivors from the other ship, including Medea, the high priestess of Colchis.

-Finally nearing Colchis, Acastus challenges Jason's authority and engages him in a duel.
+Finally nearing Colchis, Acastus challenges Jason's authority and fights him.
 Disarmed, Acastus jumps into the sea and disappears.
-Jason and his men land and accept an invitation from King Aeëtes to a feast.
-Unknown to them, Acastus has warned Aeëtes of Jason's quest for the Golden Fleece.
+Jason and his men accept an invitation from King Aeëtes to a feast.
+Unknown to them, Acastus has warned Aeëtes of Jason's quest.
 Aeëtes has the unwary Argonauts imprisoned, but Medea, having fallen in love with Jason, helps him and his men escape.

-Acastus tries to steal the Fleece first, but is killed by its guardian, the Hydra.
+Acastus tries to steal the Fleece first, but is fatally wounded by its guardian, the Hydra.
 Jason kills the beast and takes the Fleece.
-Medea is mortally wounded by an arrow, but Jason heals her with the Fleece.
+Aeëtes' men wound Medea with an arrow, but Jason heals her with the Fleece.
 Aeëtes then sows the Hydra's teeth and prays to the goddess Hecate.
 Seven armed skeletons, the "children of the Hydra's teeth", emerge from the ground.
-Jason, Phalerus and Castor, hold them off, while Medea and Argus escape back to the Argo with the Fleece.
-After a prolonged battle, in which his companions are killed, Jason escapes by jumping into the sea.
-Jason, Medea, and the surviving Argonauts begin their voyage home to Thessaly.
+Jason, Phalerus and Castor hold them off, while Medea and Argus flee with the Fleece.
+After a prolonged battle, in which his companions are killed, Jason escapes by jumping into the sea and swims to the Argo.
+The Argonauts sail home.
 On Olympus, Zeus tells Hera that he is not done with Jason.